San Mateo AYSO

 14. AYSO discourages the running up of scores.
 Any game score with a goal differential of 6 or more (e.g., 7-1) is reviewed by the division coordinator who may, after investigation, deduct Sportsmanship Points (or talk to the coach in the lower divisions).

 15. Baseball dugouts, backstops and infields are not to be damaged.
-Kicking soccer balls, climbing, and bike-riding in these areas is prohibited.
+Kicking soccer balls, climbing, and bike-riding in these areas are prohibited.

 16. Climbing on soccer goals and nets is dangerous and is prohibited.